 First, Jerry Nadler, what a hypocrite.

-He didn't even want the star report.
+He didn't even want the Star Report.

-The star report had 11 specific felonies that had been committed by Bill Clinton.
+The Star Report had 11 specific felonies that had been committed by Bill Clinton.

-Now they want everything public, but it was people like Jerry Nadler that got rid of the independent council statute uh because they didn't like the report being released.
+Then people like Jerry Nadler, now they want everything public, but it was people like Jerry Nadler that got rid of the independent counsel statute because they didn't like the report being released.

-Now they're trying to hold the attorney general in contempt when the attorney general he won't give us the full report.
+Now they're trying to hold the attorney general in contempt when the attorney general, he won't give us the full report, he's giving you everything that he legally can.

-He didn't have to give one word to the American people, and he did it all.
+And then everything else, he didn't have to give one word to the American people, and he did it all.

 But he did it to be transparent.

-And um, you know, think beyond that.
+And, you know, think beyond that.

-That was a flabbergasted they let that happen.
+I'm flabbergasted that they let that happen.

 It's ridiculous.